-The content-based conceptualizations of the preschool teachers from the low and high epistemological profiles indicate that epistemological beliefs towards learning change the quality of science teaching in certain aspects.
-First, the participants with high epistemological beliefs tend to perform science teaching based on indirect concept teaching and science literacy vision, while the participants with low epistemological beliefs tend to do it based on direct knowledge transfer and concept teaching (e.g., Akerson et al., 2011; NRC, 2013).
-This supports the suggestion that preschool teachers who perform science teaching should integrate content and pedagogy properly with their teaching goals and orientations (Neuman & Danielson, 2021).
-Moreover, many researchers have put forward that the epistemological beliefs of preschool teachers determine their pedagogical structures (e.g., Brownlee et al., 2011; Mansour, 2013).
+The content-based conceptualizations of the pre-school teachers from the low and high epistemological profiles indicate that epistemological beliefs towards learning change the quality of science teaching in certain aspects.
+First, the participants with firm epistemological beliefs tend to perform science teaching based on indirect concept teaching and science literacy vision, while the participants with low epistemological beliefs tend to do it based on direct knowledge transfer and concept teaching (e.g., Akerson et al., 2011; NRC, 2013).
+This supports the suggestion that pre-school teachers who perform science teaching should integrate content and pedagogy properly with their teaching goals and orientations (Neuman & Danielson, 2021).
+Moreover, many researchers have put forward that the epistemological beliefs of pre-school teachers determine their pedagogical structures (e.g., Brownlee et al., 2011; Mansour, 2013).
 Accordingly, the pedagogical structures that arise from a creative process influenced by beliefs and knowledge interactions from different categories determine the quality of teachers' in-class teaching (Brown, 2009).
-The results of this research also show that the epistemological beliefs of preschool teachers influence their pedagogical structures.
-Another result on the quality of the early childhood science teaching determined that preschool teachers tended to adopt the child-centered teaching strategies independently of their epistemological beliefs during science teaching, but the participants from the high epistemological profile highlighted the inquiry-based teaching approaches.
-This result essentially supports the focus of the current literature, on the pedagogical strategy, which offers a modern perspective on the early childhood science teaching (Areljung, 2019; Larimore, 2020).
-On the other hand, epistemological beliefs enable preschool teachers to have an inquiry-based teaching understanding, which is prominent conclusion.
-Accordingly, the inquiry activities serving as a powerful instrument for children when discovering the world with their curiosity are possible with preschool teachers with high epistemological beliefs (Saçkes et al., 2013; Wright & Gotwals, 2017).
+The results of this research also show that the epistemological beliefs of pre-school teachers influence their pedagogical structures.
+Another result on the quality of the early childhood science teaching determined that pre-school teachers tended to adopt the child-centered teaching strategies independently of their epistemological beliefs during science teaching.
+However, the participants from the high epistemological profile highlighted the inquiry-based teaching approaches.
+This result essentially supports the focus of the current literature on the pedagogical strategy, which offers a modern perspective on early childhood science teaching (Areljung, 2019; Larimore, 2020).
+On the other hand, epistemological beliefs enable pre-school teachers to have an inquiry-based teaching understanding, which is the prominent conclusion.
+Accordingly, the inquiry activities serving as a powerful instrument for children when discovering the world with their curiosity are possible with pre-school teachers with high epistemological beliefs (Saçkes et al., 2013; Wright & Gotwals, 2017).

-The primary role of the teacher in early childhood science teaching is to help children' explore scientific concepts through hands-on play, rather than providing experiment-based passive learning environments (Hamel et al., 2021).
-To achieve this, preschool teachers need to shift from a teacher-centered epistemology to a child-centered and social constructivist epistemology (Fleer, 2013, 2019).
-These results revealed that there should be an increased interest in epistemological orientations in order to improve preschool teacher education in the context of science teaching.
+The teacher's primary role in early childhood science teaching is to help children' explore scientific concepts through hands-on play rather than providing experiment-based passive learning environments (Hamel et al., 2021).
+To achieve this, pre-school teachers must shift from a teacher-centered epistemology to a child-centered and social constructivist epistemology (Fleer, 2013, 2019).
+These results revealed that there should be an increased interest in epistemological orientations in order to improve pre-school teacher education in the context of science teaching.

 The Effect of Epistemological Beliefs on PCK Integrations